daniele77/daniele77.github.io/_drafts/swap-pattern.md

 implementing the pattern?
 Are there language-specific issues?
 -->

-Here are NNN issues to consider when implementing the XXX pattern:
+Here are NNN (TODO) issues to consider when implementing the XXX (TODO) pattern:

-1. `Snapshot` (and the application in general) can be synchronous or asynchronous.

-   In the first case, the method `Snapshot::Scan` is a blocking function and the caller (i.e., `Source`) waits until the data structure is completed before acquiring the mutex and assign `current` to `filling`.
-Within a synchronous application, clients will run in other threads.

-   In the second case, the method `Snapshot::Scan` starts the acquisition operation and exit immediately.
-When the data structure is completed, an event notification mechanism (e.g., events, callbacks, signals) takes care to announce the end of the operation to `Source`, that can finally acquire the mutex before assigning `current` to `filling`.
-   An asynchronous application can be single-thread or multi-thread.
+1. A new acquisition can be started periodically (as proposed in the example) or when the previous is completed.

 2. The pattern is described using C++, but languages with garbage collection can be used equally well.
    In C++ `std::shared_ptr` is needed to be sure a `Snapshot` is deleted when no client is using it